-Preserving and expanding artistic knowledge by funding programs and initiatives at cultural institutions in the visual, performing and literary arts and humanities, mainly in New York City and Brooklyn.
+Preserving and expanding artistic knowledge by funding programs and initiatives at cultural institutions in the visual, performing and literary arts and humanities, mainly in New York City.

 Philippe Parreno: My Room is Another Fish Bowl